fra-yer/Earthquake-Monitor/README.md

 ## Translations

 The Earthquake Monitor is currently localized in 14 languages.
 These were selected to provide a broad coverage of potential users - both in terms of earthquake relevance and Home Assistant user base.
-In particular, the available languages are  **English, German, Greek, Spanish, French, Italian, Dutch, Japanese, Polish, Portuguese, Brazilian Portuguese, Turkish, Traditional Chinese and Ukrainian**.
+In particular, the available languages are  **English, German, Greek, Spanish, French, Italian, Dutch, Japanese, Polish, Ukrainian, Portuguese, Brazilian Portuguese, Turkish, Traditional Chinese, and Indonesian**.
 Except for the first four, I do not speak these languages and the translations were created with the help of AI (ChatGPT GPT 5.4 Thinking and Claude Sonnet 4.6).
 If you are a native speaker of any of these languages and find a mistake, please notify me so I can correct it.
 If you are a native speaker of any other language that you want to see implemented, please contact me, too.

 ## Known limitations